 - Reiss – This British brand is always droolworthy for me — they specialize in classic takes on modern styles.
 Note that their fits can be a bit body conscious.
 Note that Bloomingdale’s also carries the brand; also that the sale/outlet section on their site has some amazing deals.
 Here are two nice options.

 - Ted Baker – Another British brand that is fabulous if you want a slightly feminine take on a basic suit.
 They have a lot of mall stores as well, but you can also find the brand at Nordstrom.

 - Theory – The classic — but be warned, if you have curves you may have to size up here.
 Their traditional blazer is still available, but you may also want to look at the “clean” blazer or the “modern” blazer.
 If you’re confused about the differences between the Theory fabrics or the cut of different jackets or pants, take a look at this post.
 Note that you can also find the brand at a lot of spots, including Nordstrom, Bloomingdale’s, and Saks.
 Here’s a nice option.

 - Sportmax – This brand is hard to find online, but if you happen to see a store, do pop in — the fabrics and cuts are amazing, and a suit should run you less than $1000.
 (The brand is owned by the same company that owns Max Mara.)

 Ladies, what are your favorite suiting brands for basic, classic interview suits?
-For those of you who’ve bought across the different price ranges, what differences have you noticed in quality?
+For those of you who’ve bought suits for women across the different price ranges, what differences have you noticed in quality?
 What pieces are the most worthy to stalk at sales and on eBay?